 The proposed LED street and pedestrian lighting for Rideau Street will be functional, efficient, able to reduce light spillage, harmonious with the Rideau-William Street Design Context, and cost-effective to operate.

 The selected pedestrian streetlight for Rideau Street provides a distinct element and was used on the previous phases of Rideau Street Renewal.

 Rack style bicycle parking is proposed to be used along Rideau Street.
 This is a proven design successfully used within the City of Ottawa.

 There will be benches and waste receptacles located throughout the corridor at key locations to provide seating opportunities, and to maintain the cleanliness of the corridor.
 The recommended benches and waste receptacles are shown here.
 Anti-graffiti coating will be applied to benches and waste receptacles.

-- Construction on Rideau Street from Dalhousie Street to Sussex Drive is expected to commence in early spring 2020 and expected to be completed by the end of 2020.
+- Construction on Rideau Street from Dalhousie Street to Sussex Drive commenced in April 2020 and the majority of the work is expected to be completed by the end of 2020.
+Rideau Street will reopen to traffic, transit and cyclists by the end of 2020.

-- Construction on William Street is expected to commence in September 2020 and expected to be completed in December 2020.
+- Construction on William Street will commence in September 2020 and the majority of the work expected to be completed in December 2020.